azmok/autil_monolith/README.md

 #### `map( `*`mappingFn`*`, `*`arr`*` )`
 `map :: ( (* -> *) -> [] ) -> []`
-- Applying callback function `mappingFn` to each element of array `arr` and return new mapped array.
+- Applying callback function `mappingFn` to each element of `arr` and return new mapped array.

 ```php
 $arr = [1,2,3];